zuhaz/NoItemRename/README.md

 # Installation
 1. Download the latest version of NoItemRename from the [releases page](https://github.com/zuhaz/NoItemRename/releases) or [SpigotMC](https://www.spigotmc.org/resources/noitemrename.119713) or [Modrinth](https://modrinth.com/plugin/NoItemRename/).
-2Place the downloaded `.jar` file in your server's `plugins` folder.
+2. Place the downloaded `.jar` file in your server's `plugins` folder.
 3. Restart or reload your server.

 # License